The Comic Subtleties of Anti-Blackness

 Take note of the ethnicities of the men she slept with, and the commentary that goes along with it.
 When it comes to the black man, and what is presumably a white man appropriating a black cultural aesthetic (red cap, Kanye shades), she says:

-“It felt silly.
+“It felt very silly.
 Like a mistake.”

 You will not see the same revulsion expressed towards the white geek steeped in Japanese culture—because isn’t that so interesting, and isn’t he such a citizen of the world?
 Nevermind that his entry point was the desperate need to consume more anime and import video games, or in hopes of fulfilling some Asian bride fetish.
 Or how about the white girl who takes her Spanish classes seriously, deciding to study abroad in Spain, or Argentina—she was always so bright, wasn’t she?
 But the only proof you really need that white disdain for the wigger is anti-black, can be found in the word itself.

 Wigger.
-Derivative of white nigger.
+Portmanteau of white nigger.

 If it were just the white dude in the red hat, maybe it could be said I’m making a logical leap.
 That perhaps I’m being hypersensitive.
 But I don’t even have to make that leap, because Fraction and Zdarsky bothered to group the black dude and the wannabe under the same caption.
 And if you think it was mere coincidence that particular caption was superimposed upon those particular characters, just look at the neighboring caption: